frejlarsen/vapline3/README.md

 # vapline3
-A pipeline for assembling, qualifying, identifying, and quantifying viruses from metagenomic read data.
+A pipeline for assembling, qualifying, classifying, and quantifying viruses from metagenomic read data.